- PrintArticle Summary

-- Missing doses of naltrexone can increase your risk for relapse.
+- Missing doses of naltrexone can increase your risk of relapse.
 If you miss a dose do not double up on your next dose – just take it as soon as you remember.

 - You should not stop taking naltrexone until your doctor has communicated to you that it is time to cease your medication regime.

 - While taking the medication, avoid alcohol and opioid medications.

 - If you suffer from depression or suicidal thoughts, share that with your doctor.
 If you feel like you may harm yourself or others, call 9-1-1 or visit your closest emergency room.